 Development and homeostasis of the central nervous system.

-Primitive macrophage populations invade the developing vertebrate central nervous system during early embryogenesis, where they differentiate into primitive microglia.
-The zebrafish allows us to image these primitive microglia in developing tissue in vivo in real-time, allowing us to ask, and answer, questions about microglial functions required for development and homeostasis of healthy tissue.
+Primitive macrophage populations invade the developing vertebrate central nervous system during early embryogenesis, where they differentiate into microglia.
+The zebrafish allows us to image these microglia in developing tissue in vivo in real-time, allowing us to ask, and answer, questions about microglial functions required for development and homeostasis of healthy tissue.